wesleyfongchong/website-content/post/how-to-javascript/how-to-check-types-javascript/index.md

 }
 ```

-Now, VS Code can now point us type errors in our JavaScript code.
+Now, VS Code can point out type errors in our JavaScript code.

 And it can do it automatically, without us having to do anything.